input-output-hk/marlowe-cardano/marlowe-dashboard-client/docs/use-cases/wallet.md

 With the use of a mnemonic phrase the user can retrieve the wallet created in `UC-WALLET-TESTNET-1` in the centralized server.

 **IMPORTANT!!!: ** The user should never use a mnemonic phrase from a real mainnet wallet.

+## Disconnect a wallet
+#### UC-WALLET-3

+Disconnecting a wallet is our way of "logging-out".
+The user moves from the Dashboard page back to the Welcome page.